 Hartmut Lohmeyer for Wilkhahn Lounge Chair in Teak and Cane

 The lounge chair by Hartmut Lohmeyer is organically shaped.
 The wide open teak frame features a slightly tilted back made out of cane.
 The softly bent armrests and open frame create a very calming, inviting space.
-The seating cushion is upholstered in a striped fabric upholstery.
+The seating cushion is upholstered in a green upholstery.
 Due to the filigree frame the design is airy and light.

 Hartmut Lohmeyer (1923-) was trained as an architect at the Technische Hochschule in Karlsruhe.
 Here he studied architecture under Egon Eiermann and later became a furniture designer.
 He developed furniture for the home in particular for Wilkhahn in the 1950s and 1960s.

 Please note that the depicted photographs show an example of the way this item can be tailored to specific wishes of our clients.
 We kindly ask you to contact our design experts to discuss your wishes regarding upholstery and finishing.
 Your special requests can be realized by the experienced craftsmen and -women in our own in-house restoration and upholstery atelier.
 With high attention to the original, they make sure every piece retains its value and is ready for the many years to come.
 Please note that a custom-made reupholstered item has a lead-time of twelve to fourteen weeks.
 All to meet our high-quality standards.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.